How to get a Complete and Accurate Modular Home Price

 How to Compare Your Modular Home Price Estimates

-If you plan to try and get a higher-priced modular dealer to make price concessions, be prepared to convince them that a competitor’s offer is equivalent in features and service.
+If trying to get a higher-priced modular dealer to make price concessions, be prepared to convince them that a competitor’s offer is equivalent in features and service.
 Few competitors will take your word for it, just as you will not take the word of everything said to you by the various dealers and GCs you consider.
-Show the modular dealer the competitor’s written estimate.
-The more expensive modular dealer might be able to demonstrate that the low-priced competitor’s proposal is inferior to his.
-You may be disappointed to learn this, since it will remove the incentive for him to lower his modular home price, but it will help you accomplish your ultimate goal: to get the best value, which is a combination of price, features, and service, and not just the cheapest modular home price.
+Show the dealer the competitor’s written estimate.
+The more expensive dealer might be able to demonstrate that the low-priced competitor’s proposal is inferior to his.
+You may be disappointed to learn this, since it will remove the incentive for him to lower his modular home price, but it will help you accomplish your ultimate goal: to get the best value, which is a combination of price, features, and service, and not just the cheapest price.

 What do you do if the more expensive dealers tell you that they cannot match the lower modular home price and stay in business?
 Most professional consultants suggest that you ignore the lowest estimate, if it is substantially lower, on the assumption that something is wrong with it, even if you cannot yet identify what it is.
 In most cases, you will receive inferior craftsmanship and customer service, and you will pay for these for years to come.
 If you receive only two estimates, however, you will not know with confidence if the lower one is fair.
 That is why you should try to get at least three estimates.

 One explanation for a below-market price is that the modular dealer has not earned a reputation that merits normal profits.
 Since he still needs to make a living, he may limit his time selling modular homes so that he can earn his primary income from another job, or he may increase his sales volume.
 Either strategy may enable him to compensate for his low unit profit margins, but both can create problems for his customers.